magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44044-product-not-displayed-on-category-page-after-it-is-assigned-to-new-website.md

 1. Run the corn.
 1. Open the category from the storefront.
 1. Assign the product to the secondary website.
-1. Run the cron.
+1. Run the cron again.

 <ins>Expected results</ins>:

-The product appears in the category after a scheduled indexer.
+The product appears on the category page after a scheduled indexer.

 <ins>Actual results</ins>:

-The product does not appear in the category until a full reindex.
+The product does not appear on the category page until a full reindex.

 ## Apply the patch